Missions' Comeback Attempt Falls Short in Home Opener

 - Missions' Comeback Attempt Falls Short in Home Opener - San Antonio Missions

-- Five Unanswered Springfield Runs Too Much for Wind Surge to Handle - Wichita Wind Surge
+- Castanon Collects Three Hits as Missions Get First Home Win of '24 - San Antonio Missions

-- Chen, Melendez Homer in One-Run Loss to RockHounds - Amarillo Sod Poodles
+- Patiño Homers and Collects Three Hits in Sod Poodles' First Win - Amarillo Sod Poodles

-- Play Ball: Drillers Home Opener Tonight, April 9 - Tulsa Drillers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.